DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

 ### Future Goals:
-For future goals I would like to add a User Profile page.
+ - For future goals I would like to add a User Profile page with options for avatar and bio.